Colinax/Fraggy-Backend-Theme/README.md

 **Attention:** If you want to update the backend theme, then you have to uninstall the old installation first!

-### Additional logo
+### Theme logo

-Rename your logo to additional-logo.png and replace the existing one in the image folder of your backend theme installation.
+If you want to replace the default theme logo, then you have to create a logo image called theme-logo.png and replace the existing one in the image folder of your backend theme installation.

 **Attention:** The logo must be a PNG-based image and should have a max width of 250px and a max height of 125px.

 ## Changelog

+### v1.2 - work in progress

+ * Added color switcher
+ * Added theme logo
+ * Remove sidebar brand
+ * Removed additional logo

 ### v1.1 - released on 2016-06-28